 Dispersed camping means no services; such as trash removal or token-operated showers, and little or no facilities; such as tables, fire pits or privies.
 The National Forest Service has a great article defining dispersed camping with guidelines to “leave no trace.”

 Resources to start boondocking

 Online, I have found several good resources for how to enjoy dispersed camping:

 - Boondocking 101 by Campendium

 - Boondocking tips by Truck Camper Adventures

 - Off-road truck camping by Truck Camper Magazine

 Staying in a “developed” campground has never been my preference for camping, though we have occasionally needed to do that.
 While young and physically fit I believe I was a camping snob.
 To call sleeping in an RV camping, was an insult to those of us carrying our food, sleeping bag, and tiny tent on our backs in the rugged wilderness of the Sierras.

 After over 40 years of wilderness camping, I have become less of a snob, humbled by time.
-We are now empty nesters with some physical challenges, thus making the welcome change of “glamping” in an Alaskan camper mounted on a 4×4 utility truck.
+We are now empty nesters with some physical challenges, thus making the welcome change of “glamping” in an Arctic Fox camping on a flatbed F-350 1 ton truck.